IEEE-CIS Fraud Detection - Detecting Fraud from Customer Transactions

 After merging the provided datasets, we got one large-scale train dataset to manipulate, which contains 590,540 rows and 434 features.

 The features of data have been completely anonymized for privacy, given only a minimal explanation by the data provider - Vesta.
 So we have to build models with more discovery on features' meaning and judgment calls.
 Click here to check the introduction to the features.

 As a data scientist, we have to understand business problems and requirements to convert them into machine learning problems and goals before diving into exploratory analysis and predictive modeling:

 - Flag fraudulent transactions while also avoid misclassifying legit transactions as fraudulent - Build predictive models to tackle a binary classification problem minimizing both false negatives (FN) and false positives (FP).

-- Be cautious about large transactions, as they can make a greater loss - Set a lower and thus stricter probability threshold of classifying a transaction as fraud when involving a higher transaction amount, vice versa.
+- Be cautious about large transactions, as they can make a greater loss - Set a lower and thus stricter probability threshold of classifying a transaction as a fraud when involving a higher transaction amount, vice versa.

 - Detect fraudulent transactions immediately - Build models with both low running time and good performance.
 LightGBM can be a good fit.

 - Understand what factors are more predictive to detect fraud; thus, they can be investigated further and more relevant data can be collected - It’s important to not only focus on performance, but also inferences; simple models with better interpreting power also have crucial roles.